 When installing or removing fasteners, our top pick is the Makita XDT16Z impact driver with 1,600 in-lb of max torque and a top speed of 3,600 RPM.
-And finally, our favorite cordless kit with everything you need to get drilling is the Makita XFD061 with a drill driver, battery, charger, and convenient carrying bag.
+Finally, our favorite cordless kit with everything you need to get drilling is the Makita XFD061 with a drill driver, battery, charger, and convenient carrying bag.

 More buying guides like this: